St Cyprian's, Clarence Gate

 St Cyprian's Church is a parish church of the Church of England in the Marylebone district of London.
 The church was consecrated in 1903, but the parish was founded in 1866.

 It is dedicated to Cyprian, a third-century martyr and bishop of Carthage and is near the Clarence Gate Gardens entrance to Regent's Park, off Baker Street.
 The present church was designed by Ninian Comper and is a Grade II* listed building.

-The first St Cyprian's - Mission Chapel
+The first St Cyprian's; a mission chapel

-The parish was formed by the efforts of noted 'slum priest' Father Charles Gutch, who after curacies at St Matthias', Stoke Newington, St Paul's, Knightsbridge, and All Saints, Margaret Street wanted a church of his own in London.
-Gutch's campaigning Anglo Catholic views and strong pastoral mission to London's poor and dispossessed led him to propose a mission church in the deprived and dilapidated northeastern corner of Marylebone.
+The parish was formed by the efforts of 'slum priest' Charles Gutch, who after curacies at St Matthias', Stoke Newington, St Paul's, Knightsbridge, and All Saints, Margaret Street wanted a church of his own.
+Gutch's campaigning Anglo Catholic views and pastoral mission to London's poor led him to propose a mission church in the then slum enclave northeastern corner of Marylebone.
 This required a portion of the parishes of St Marylebone and St Paul, Rossmore Road to be handed over.
 However, neither the Rector of St Marylebone nor the Vicar of St Paul's approved of the Anglo Catholic churchmanship and pastoral stance of Gutch.